Dolphin-Bunny/discord_mutebot/README.md

 10.5. go back to your repl, and cllickk `restart` or `start`

 11. the bots I made that are hosted this way have over 99% uptime, and they automatically start again after going down

+## commands
+`!mute @user minutes` mutes the specified user for the specified number of minutes.
+If minutes is 0, the user will be muted indefinitely
+Example `!mute @someone 10`

+`!unmute @user` unmutes the specified user, even if they are already muted.
+Does nothing if they aren't muted Example `!unmute @someone`

+`!help` displays a help message with a list of commands